When God Makes Jerusalem Undefeatable — Modern Paraphrase | nocap.bible

 The chapter closes with a portrait of grief so thorough it touches every layer of society.

 And the mourning isn't corporate in a generic way.
 It's specific and personal.
 Every family mourns on its own.
-The house of David — the royal family.
+The house of — the royal family.
 The house of — the prophetic line.
 The house of — the .
 The Shimeites — a Levitical clan.
 Every single family, and their wives, each grieving separately.
 Not a public performance of sorrow, but private, individual heartbreak that sweeps the entire land.

 There's something deeply real about this.
-True repentance isn't a crowd moment — it's personal.
+True isn't a crowd moment — it's personal.
 Every family, every individual, coming face to face with what they did to the One who was pierced.
 The weight of it hits different when it's just you and God. 💔